hariszaf/microbetag/docs/input.md

 ### Case 3: you like things the microbetag way

-To get the optimal annotations in the more robust way, we **strongly suggest** you first prepare your data using the `prep_microbetag` Docker/Singularity image.
+To get the optimal annotations in the more robust way, we **strongly suggest** you first prepare your data using the `microbetag_prep` Docker/Singularity image.
 That will be almost always the case when you have large datasets with more than a few thousands of sequences and no network for them.
 Yet, even if you have a network, it is still **strongly suggested** to run the *taxonomy assignment* step, so microbetag can map more efficiently the taxa present to their corresponding GTDB genomes.